iCliniq Logo

 How to Manage the Cherry-Red Spot and Associated Conditions?

-In case of central retinal artery occlusion, doctors will recommend ocular massages; hyperbaric oxygen therapy, medications to decrease the intraocular pressure will be prescribed.
+• Medical Treatment: In case of central retinal artery occlusion, doctors will recommend ocular massages; hyperbaric oxygen therapy and medications to decrease the intraocular pressure will be prescribed.
+In cases of lysosomal storage disorders, doctors will recommend therapy to replace the enzymes, improve symptoms, and reduce the intake of specific molecules.

-Surgical removal of the clot will be suggested.
+• Surgical Treatment: Surgical removal of the clot will be suggested.
 Pars plana vitrectomy is the procedure done to remove the clot.
 It is a special procedure done by inserting specially designed tools through the sclera (the white part of the eye) and removing the vitreous humor and retina affected by the scar tissue.

 What Is the Prognosis?

-What Are the Complications Associated with It?
+What Are the Complications Associated With It?

 Conclusion